What is a Headache?

 Cluster headaches are a rare type of primary headache that is characterized by severe pain that is felt on one side of the head.
 They occur in cycles, with periods of remission in between.

-In addition to tension headaches, migraines, and cluster headaches, there are other types of primary headaches that are less common but still important to be aware of.
+In addition to tension headaches, migraines, and cluster headaches, other types of primary headaches are less common but still important to be aware of.
 These include:

 TACs are a group of primary headache disorders that include cluster headaches, paroxysmal hemicrania, and SUNCT (short-lasting unilateral neuralgiform headache attacks with conjunctival injection and tearing).
 These headaches are characterized by severe pain that is often accompanied by autonomic symptoms, such as tearing, redness, and drooping of the eye.